mikeirvine/Capstone-Job-Time-Predictor/README.md

 - Compared results to mean work time for the equipment type to answer the question on whether a model is more predictive than just simply using the mean for that equipment type to predict work time

 ## Results: <a name="results"></a>
-### After testing various combinations of features and models, a random forest model performed best with the full feature set (amount, region, equipment type, and month) for the slickline jobs, whereas no model could outperform simply using the mean for the water jobs
+### After testing various combinations of features and models, a random forest model performed best with the full feature set (amount, region, equipment type, and month) for the slickline jobs, whereas no model could outperform simply using the mean for the water jobs.
 #### Slickline Model:
 - I tested various combinations of features (amount, equipment type, region, and month) and various parameters for the Linear, Lasso, Random Forest and Gradient Boosting algorithms
 - Random Forest and Gradient Boosting performed the best, with Random Forest edging out Gradient Boosting by a little in terms of RMSE